Comparative theology: Relations to other disciplines

-Francis X. Clooney, a leading figure within comparative theology, sees comparative theology essentially as "faith seeking understanding".
-He explains the distinctiveness of comparative theology by clarifying the relationship between comparative theology and the related disciplines of comparative religion, theology of religions, and interreligious dialogue.
+Francis Xavier Clooney, a leading figure within comparative theology, sees comparative theology essentially as "faith seeking understanding".
+He explains the distinctiveness of comparative theology by clarifying the relationship between comparative theology and the related disciplines of comparative religion, theology of religions, and interfaith dialogue.

 Comparative theology vs. comparative religion

 Comparative theology shares with comparative religion an interest in the comparative study of religion.
 However, in contrast to comparative religion, which seeks to examine the similarities and differences between a variety of religious traditions from a neutral point of view, comparative theology focuses on the theological reflection of one's own religion in light of the insights from another religious tradition.
 Rather than emphasizing a religiously-detached position, comparative theology is deeply rooted in a particular religious tradition.
-Francis X. Clooney explains:
+Clooney explains:

 Comparative theology – comparative and theological beginning to end – marks acts of faith seeking understanding which are rooted in a particular faith tradition but which, from that foundation, venture into learning from one or more other faith traditions.
 This learning is sought for the sake of fresh theological insights that are indebted to the newly encountered tradition/s as well as the home tradition.

 Comparative theology vs. theology of religion

 Comparative theology shares with theology of religions a theological interest in the encounter between Christian faith and other religions; but from a different angle, and with a different emphasis and aim.
-Theology of religion attempts to clarify the relationship between Christian faith and other religious traditions with regard to how other religions can be understood in light of normative claims of Christian faith, in particular, related to salvation and Christ.
-Theology of religion thus reflects from Christian theological claims, based on general descriptions of other religious traditions.
+Theology of religion attempts to clarify the relationship between Christian faith and other religious traditions with regard to how other religions can be understood in light of normative claims of Christian faith, in particular, related to salvation and Jesus.
+Theology of religion thus reflects on Christian theological claims, based on general descriptions of other religious traditions.
 In contrast to this, comparative theology is a theology of religious learning.
 It emphasizes an in-depth study of the particularities of other religious traditions instead of basing itself on general descriptions.
 "Comparative theology is not primarily about which religion is the true one, but about learning across religious borders in a way that discloses the truth of my faith, in the light of their faith."